MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 4. An internal GroupCommmit message is synthesized
 5. Internal GroupCommit message is processed, writing to tables, at the end we spawn an internal GroupCommitApply message
-6. The internal GroupCommitApply is processed, which spaws an Internal AdvanceTimelines message
+6. The internal GroupCommitApply is processed, which spawns an Internal AdvanceTimelines message
 7. The internal AdvanceTimelines is processed, which updates oracle timestamps
 8. External SELECT/Peek command comes in